 The Tribal Adaptation Menu, developed as part of the Climate Change Response Framework to work with the Northern Institute of Applied Climate Science (NIACS) Adaptation Workbook, explains many of the strategies used by Indigenous communities to adapt to climate change.
-Before embarking down the list of strategies, the Tribal Adaptation Menu acknowledges the guidance and contributions of the elders, language speakers, families, spirit-helpers, and other named and unnamed members of the ecosystem.
-Then, guiding principles for interacting with tribes are highlighted to exemplify how to develop culturally appropriate climate adaptation actions.
-This document is specific to the Anishinaabeg perspectives from the Great Lakes region, the interdisciplinary team stresses that a first step to beginning any climate adaptation project is to edit this document with the lens of the unique indigenous communities involved.
+This document is specific to the Anishinaabeg perspectives from the Great Lakes region, the interdisciplinary team stresses that a first step to beginning any climate adaptation project is to edit this document with the lens of the unique Indigenous communities involved.
 The document intends to be living, in the sense that it is never truly finished.
-We provide an outline here to give an idea of some of the strategies and encourage practitioners to read the source document for details.
+We provide an outline here to give an idea of some of the strategies and encourage practitioners to read the source document for details.95